haskell/hackage-security/README.md

 ]
 ```

+where `StackageNightly` and `DebianJessie` are two package collection (the
+[Stackage Nightly][StackageNightly] collection and the set of Haskell package
+distributed with the [Debian Jessie][DebianJessie] Linux distribution).

-These then finally lists all versions:
+The final per-collection targets metadata finally lists all versions:

 ``` javascript
 { "signed" : {